GimmeSpoon/ENIAT/README.md

 ### 2. Custom code execution

-eniat is designed for various environments. from just `.py` codes to jupyter notebooks.
+eniat is designed for various environments from mere `.py` codes to jupyter notebooks.

-You would have to use [Compose API](https://hydra.cc/docs/advanced/compose_api/) for hydra config integration with your Jupyter notebook.
+You would have to use [Compose API](https://hydra.cc/docs/advanced/compose_api/) for hydra config integration with the Jupyter notebook.

 The most basic component of eniat is `Trainer`.
 It is in charge of any training task.
 In the other hand, `Grader` only evaluates predictions or your model.
 Below is an example of PyTorch training wih eniat.